vruusmann/openscoring.io/_posts/2021-02-27-sklearn_tf_tfidf_xgboost_pipeline.md

 The situation cannot be definitively cleared up by making more predictions, or exploring the documentation and Python source code of relevant classes and methods.

-Converting the pipeline to Predictive Model Markup Language (PMML) data format, and making predictions using a PMML engine provides an objective (ie. first-principles) second opinion.
+Converting the pipeline to the Predictive Model Markup Language (PMML) representation, and making predictions using a PMML engine provides an objective (ie. first-principles) second opinion.

 Converting using the [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package: